Tracy Caulkins

 Tracy Anne Stockwell, OAM, (born January 11, 1963), née Tracy Anne Caulkins, is an American former competition swimmer, three-time Olympic gold medalist, five-time world champion, and former world record-holder in three events.

 Caulkins was noted for her versatility and ability in all four major competitive swimming strokes: the butterfly, breaststroke, backstroke and freestyle.
 Caulkins won forty-eight national championships and set American records in all four strokes over a range of distances as well as in the individual medley (IM) events, which combine all four strokes over the course of a single race.
 Her versatility brought Caulkins many titles and awards, and as a result she is considered one of the greatest swimmers of all time.
-By the time she retired from competitive swimming in 1984, Caulkins had set five world records and sixty-three American records (more than any other American swimmer, male or female).
+By the time she retired from competitive swimming in 1984, Caulkins had set five world records and 63 American records (more than any other American swimmer, male or female).

 Early years

-Caulkins was born in Winona, Minnesota, in 1963.
-She swam for the Westside Victory Swim club and later the Nashville Aquatic Club (NAC) in Nashville, Tennessee, where she was trained by future University of Texas and U.S. Olympic coach Paul Bergen.
+Caulkins was born in Winona, Minnesota, in 1963 and moved to Nashville, Tennessee with her family at the age of 6, in 1969.
+She swam for the Westside Victory Swim club and later the Nashville Aquatic Club (NAC) in Nashville, where she was trained by future University of Texas and U.S. Olympic coach Paul Bergen.
 For her high school education, she attended the all-girls Harpeth Hall School in Nashville.
 Caulkins's older sister Amy was also a competition swimmer and water polo player.

 Olympic desire

 Caulkins with coach in Utrecht, Netherlands in January 1981.

-As a 9-year-old, Caulkins had been training as a swimmer for a little over a year when she watched the 1972 Munich Olympics on television, and decided that she wanted to swim in the Olympics and win a gold medal.
+As a nine-year-old, Caulkins had been training as a swimmer for a little over a year when she watched the 1972 Munich Olympics on television, and decided that she wanted to swim in the Olympics and win a gold medal.
 In a 1997 interview, Caulkins credited her Olympic dream as her inspiration and motivation.

 Thirteen-year-old Caulkins competed in her first U.S. national swimming championships in 1976.
 A year later, she returned to the 1977 U.S. Short-Course Championships to set U.S. records in the 200-yard and 400-yard individual medley events.
 She set a third U.S. record while finishing second behind Canadian swimmer Robin Corsiglia in the 100-yard breaststroke.

 At the age of 15, Caulkins won five gold medals and a silver medal at the 1978 World Championships in West Berlin.
 She won the 200-meter individual medley, the 400-meter individual medley, and the 200-meter butterfly, and was a member of the winning U.S. teams in the 4×100-meter medley relay, and the 4×100-meter freestyle relay.
 In the process, she set four world records and one American record.
 Largely as a result of her performance in Berlin, Caulkins won the 1978 James E. Sullivan Award, given by the Amateur Athletic Union in recognition of the most outstanding American amateur athlete of the year.
 At 15 years old, she was the youngest-ever recipient of the Sullivan Award.